SmartterHealth/Virtual-Rounding/README.md

 To create the meetings, we will use Power Automate.
 Power Automate offers a simple way to call the Microsoft Graph API, and the ability to run on a regular basis if we need in the future.

+Note that there is an alternate script in this repository, CreateMeetings.ps1 that provisions meetings from the SharePoint lists rather than through PowerAutomate.
+See section below "Meeting Creation Alternate" for details on the prerequisites for the execution of this script

 Prerequisites:

 - A Power Automate Premium license will be required for this piece (P1, P2, Per User or Per App all work).